Northern Map Turtle

-Similar Species: False Map Turtle has a backward, yellow “L” mark behind eye with narrow, yellow neck stripes touching the edge of each eye.
-Mississippi Map Turtle has yellow crescent behind eye and neck stripes do not touch edge of eye.
+Similar Species: False Map Turtle has a backward, yellow “L” mark behind the eye with narrow, yellow neck stripes touching the edge of each eye.
+Mississippi Map Turtle has a yellow crescent behind the eye, and the neck stripes do not touch the edge of the eye.
 Painted Turtle has unkeeled shells.
 Eastern River Cooter has dark, donut-shaped markings under the marginal plates.
-Pond Slider has larger red (or sometimes yellow) ear patch and leg stripes.
-Ouachita Map Turtle has larger and more rectangular patch behind eye and higher keel.
+Pond Slider turtle has a larger red (or sometimes yellow) ear patch and leg stripes.
+Ouachita Map Turtles have a larger and more rectangular patch behind the eye and a higher keel.

 Habitat: Prefers larger bodies of water with aquatic vegetation such as lakes, rivers, sloughs, and large ponds.
 Commonly seen basking on fallen trees or logs.